f5devcentral/f5-101-lab-kubernetes/docs/getting-started/getting-started-kubernetes-services.rst

     	]
 	}

-Note that a *Service* can map an incoming port to any *targetPort*.
+Note that a *service* can map an incoming port to any *targetPort*.
 By default the *targetPort* will be set to the same value as the *port* field.
 In the example above, the port for the service is 80 (HTTP) and will redirect traffic to port 9376 on the Pods

 You can specify multiple ports if needed (like HTTP/HTTPS for an app)